 “You majored in Creative Arts in Therapy?
 With a Dance minor?”
 Maybe they didn’t say it out loud, but Kaylee …

 Go right into the workforce after completing your undergraduate art therapy degree, or continue your education in a graduate program to specialize in one area.
 With this degree, the options are endless.

 As a graduate of this program, you’ll be prepared to study:

 - social work

 A graduate degree is required in order to be licensed in many of these areas, however there are also jobs available without a graduate degree.
 Graduates of the program have worked as an activities director, early childhood worker, family support worker, volunteer coordinator, arts specialist and addiction support counselor.

 By completing this program, you’ll have the skills needed to tackle graduate school and become licensed in the area of your choice.
-Many graduates continue on to our Occupational Therapy program, or to pursue a degree in counseling applied behavior analysis, social work, child life, art, music, dance or drama therapy — or even certification in psychodrama.
+Many art therapy majors continue on to our Occupational Therapy program, or to pursue a degree in counseling, applied behavior analysis, social work, child life, art, music, dance or drama therapy — or even certification in psychodrama.